U.N. calls for deal to cut greenhouse gases at Rwanda talks

 Scientists say a quick reduction of HFCs could dramatically slow climate change, avoiding perhaps 0.5 degree Celsius (0.9 Fahrenheit) of a projected rise in average temperatures by 2100.

-"Expect more of this extreme weather if we don’t fight against climate change," he said.

 Among developing nations, India has been under the greatest pressure to sign a deal.
-India wants poor nations to be allowed to peak their HFC emissions between the years of 2024 to 2026, in order to avoid hurting growth, said Anil Dave, minister of the environment, forest and climate change.
+It wants poor nations to be allowed to peak their HFC emissions in 2031 to avoid hurting growing industries.

-Other countries, such as the United States, want the peak to come earlier, at 2020 to 2022, Dave told a press conference.
-He said India had already reduced its time frame in return for promises from developed countries to help pay for new technologies using cleaner gases.

-"This is a very calibrated and a very positioned response based on our national interests," he said.

 The Kigali talks are part of the 1987 Montreal Protocol, which helped protect the ozone layer by cutting the use of chlorofluorocarbons.
 The ozone layer shields the planet from ultraviolet rays that can cause skin cancer.